Packaging and ease of opening for disabled and older customers

 - ‘Keep a handle on it’ – research with Nampak and Help the Aged (now Age UK) in 2008 to investigate the importance of the milk bottle handle to older and disabled consumers.
 Four prototype designs were tested at home by 10 households.

-Rica has its own consumer research panels, consisting of over 500 older and disabled people.
-Find out what members say about services and products they like and dislike: consumer panel survey findings.
+The Research Institute for Disabled Consumers has its own consumer research forum, consisting of over 700 older and disabled people.
+Find out what members say about services and products they like and dislike: consumer forum survey findings.